-KIN FGI FOOTGOLF I
+KIN FG1 FOOTGOLF 1

 This is an introductory course to the sport of Footgolf.
-Footgolf This course will focus on improving muscle strength and is a combination of the popular sports of soccer and golf.
+Footgolf is a combination of the popular sports of soccer and golf.
 On a shortened golf course, players kick a regulation size 5 soccer ball into a large hole in as few shots as possible.
 This course will focus on the history, rules, and the etiquette of the sport and how to apply putting techniques effectively.
 The course will be offered on campus and at a local golf course.
 Students will be charged a minimal fee each time they use the Footgolf course.

-KIN FJWI FITNESS JOG WALK I
+FITNESS JOG WALK 1 KIN FJW1

-This course is an introduction to a cardiovascular activity that will benefit anyone, regardless of age or fitness level.
+1.0 Units This course is an introduction to a cardiovascular activity that will benefit anyone, regardless of age or fitness level.
 Individualized walking programs are designed to promote general overall fitness.

 Jogging and walking skills will be improved through the practice of effective and technically correct movement patterns.